 Long the gateway to the Incan motherland, Cusco is a delicious layer-cake – historical at its base, but with centuries of different flavours and influences veneered on top.
-For a sense of its history matched with unabashed luxury, there’s no better place to stay than the Belmond Hotel Monasterio.
+For a sense of its history matched with unabashed luxury, there’s no better place to stay than the Monasterio, a Belmond Hotel.

-The Belmond Hotel Monasterio certainly helps Cusco win on the charm front.
+The Monasterio, a Belmond Hotel, certainly helps Cusco win on the charm front.
 As the name suggests, the 16th-century building was formerly home to a Jesuit seminary, set around two beautifully landscaped courtyards complete with cloisters.

 The decor can be described as monastery-chic, with the hotel’s designers leaning towards some old-style furnishing and ostentatious Christian artwork throughout, just to give their guests some sense of place.
 Our room continued in this theme, with our king-sized wooden bed overlooked by a giant embroidery of the Virgin Mary as if to ensure that no sinning went on in this room.